 Whip out that refrigerator magnet (the flexible kind that looks like a business card is best).
 Place it on at least one point of every major panel of the car's exterior.
 It should stick.
 If it doesn't, it means one of three things:

-Check out the trunk (or "hatch," if the car is a hatchback, sport utility vehicle or minivan).
+Check out the trunk (or "hatch," if the car is a hatchback, SUV or minivan).
 If possible, lift the carpet and check for rust.
 Will the cargo capacity meet your needs?
 Is the spare tire in its proper location, full of air and in good condition?
 Pay attention to how simple or difficult it is to lift the trunk or hatch lid.
 Does it stay up or fall on your head?
 Will you be likely to hit your head on it even if it stays up?

 You don't have to be a mechanic to learn something about a car and its owner by inspecting the engine compartment.
 Pop the hood and perform these checks: